Sysinfocus/blazor-art-information/host-on-github-pages.md

 ## Host on GitHub Pages
-Here are the deployment steps, assuming you already have a Blazor WebAssembly project in your GitHub repository.
-This guide focuses on the deployment process:
+<p class='muted'>Here are the deployment steps, assuming you already have a Blazor WebAssembly project in your GitHub repository.
+This guide focuses on the deployment process:</p>

 To automatically deploy your Blazor WebAssembly app to GitHub Pages whenever you push code to your repository, you can set up a **GitHub Actions workflow**.
 This way, the publishing and deployment process happens automatically.
 Below is a step-by-step guide on how to set this up: